Steerable Principal Components for Space-Frequency Localized Images: Steerable-PCA in the presence of noise

 \section{Steerable-PCA in the presence of noise}

 Up to this point, we have presented a method for computing the steerable-PCA of a set of images localized in space and frequency, sampled on a Cartesian grid.
 In many practical settings however, the images are corrupted with noise.
-Therefore, it is beneficial to understand the impact this noise has on the PSWFs expansion coefficients, and in this aspect, it is generally convenient if the transformation to the expansion coefficients does not alter the spectrum of the noise.
-In addition, it is also favourable if the basis functions obtained from steerable-PCA form an orthonormal basis when sampled on the Cartesian grid, as would be if we instead applied the standard PCA on the Cartesian samples of the images.
-In this section, we demonstrate numerically that for sufficiently localized images in space/frequency, for which we can choose a truncation parameter $T\gg 1$ (see~\eqref{eq:PSWFs truncation rule}), the transformation to the PSWFs expansion coefficients is essentially orthonormal, and the set of steerable principal components sampled on the Cartesian grid is also practically orthonormal.
+Therefore, it is beneficial to understand the impact this noise has on the PSWFs expansion coefficients, and in particular, it is generally convenient if the transformation to the expansion coefficients does not alter the spectrum of the noise.
+In this section, we demonstrate numerically that for sufficiently localized images in space/frequency, for which we can choose a truncation parameter $T\gg 1$ (see~\eqref{eq:PSWFs truncation rule}), the transformation to the PSWFs expansion coefficients is essentially orthonormal.
 In particular, the higher the truncation parameter $T$, the closer is our steerable-PCA to orthonormality.

-Let us denote by $I_m$ a column vector of the clean (Cartesian) samples of the $m$'th image.
-Now, suppose that our images are corrupted by zero mean additive noise, such that
+Let us denote by $I$ a column vector consisting of the clean (Cartesian) samples of an input image.
+Suppose that our image is corrupted by an additive noise such that

-where $\xi_m$ denotes the column vector of the noise samples added to the $m$'th image.
-From~\eqref{eq:Modified Prolates coefficient evaluation}, we compute our approximated expansion coefficients by
+where $\xi$ is zero mean noise vector with covariance matrix $R_\xi$.
+From~\eqref{eq:Modified Prolates coefficient evaluation}, we can compute our approximated expansion coefficients by